sbsmith1101/vending-machine-kata/README.md

 ##Summer Cohort Post Graduation Homework!!!
 Do the following kata to help us out with a new style of releasing assignments to our students.
 It's also a fun kata to work on and in Columbus it's a very common long form interview kata.
-For the purposes of our alpha test of this program, we have a due date of Sunday @ 4:00PM, but I encourage you to keep working on it as you see fit after that.
+For the purposes of our alpha test of this program, we have a due date of Friday Sept 6th @ 4:00PM, but I encourage you to keep working on it as you see fit after that.

+Make sure you make a commit and push it before the due date.

 There is a buid.gradle file included for Java folks, if you want to try it in JavaScript you need to build your own Node project.